Hyssop - An Ancient Healer

 Medicinal

-Hyssop has always been associated with lepers, as they rubbed the herb onto their skins to cleanse themselves of their disease and to protect others from being infected.
-Research has since shown that a mould, which produces penicillin, grows on hyssop leaves explaining why hyssop was so effective.
+Hyssop’s medicinal history is fascinating.
+It has long been associated with lepers, who rubbed the herb onto their skin to cleanse themselves and protect others.
+Modern research has since discovered that a mould which produces penicillin grows on hyssop leaves, explaining its historical effectiveness as an antibiotic.

 POST CATEGORY